amolikvivian/AI-NLP-Chatbot/README.md

 # AI-NLP-Chatbot

-An NLP based Chatbot over a simple fully connected neural network architecture using Tensorflow.
+An NLP based Chatbot over a simple fully connected neural network architecture using Tensorflow and tflearn.
 Trained over a custom dataset specified in the JSON file.

 ## Prerequisites